-Bertrand Parvais received the electrical engineering and Ph.D. degrees from the Université catholique de Louvain, Louvain-la-Neuve, Belgium, in 2000 and 2004, respectively.
-He joined imec, Leuven, Belgium, as a device engineer, working on the characterization and modelling of transistors in advanced CMOS technologies for analog and RF applications.
-In 2009, he joined the circuit group of imec, and he was involved in the design of mixed-mode and millimeter-wave CMOS circuits.
-Since 2016, he has been leading the Design-Enabled Technology Exploration (DETEX) imec team, focusing on transistor compact model and DTCO.
-In parallel, he joined the Vrije Universiteit Brussels (VUB) in 2017 as guest professor.
-His current research focusses on the exploration of technological solutions for digital, analog and RF circuits.
+Bertrand Parvais is a principal member of the technical staff at imec, in charge of RF and mmWave device technologies.
+He received his electrical engineering and Ph.D. degrees from the Université Catholique de Louvain, Louvain-la-Neuve, Belgium, in 2000 and 2004, respectively.
+He joined imec as a device engineer, working on the characterization and modeling of transistors in advanced CMOS technologies for analog and RF applications.
+From 2009 to 2016, he was involved in designing mixed-mode and millimeter-wave CMOS circuits.
+Since 2016, he has led imec research teams working on transistor compact models and RF transistor technologies.
+In parallel, he joined the Vrije Universiteit Brussels (VUB) in 2017 as a guest professor.

 17 December 2020